codeWith-Wizard/Python_OpenCV/README.md

 Contributions are welcome!
 If you have suggestions for improvements, bug fixes, or new features, please feel free to submit a pull request or open an issue.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this template based on the specifics of your projects and learning goals!